-- 24. MSA employees must not accept gifts from any person over whom the MSA exercises its responsibilities pursuant to its mandate or who does business with the MSA other than small, inexpensive mementos.
-The term 'those we do business with' encompasses market participants, stakeholders seeking to influence the MSA and MSA suppliers, such as contractors, government employees, employees of other public agencies, and legal counsel.
-Acceptable gifts or hospitality are: - i.
-The normal presentation of gifts to persons participating in public functions, or the receipt of awards; - ii.
-Tokens exchanged as part of protocol; - iii.
-Breakfast, lunch or dinner invitations that have a MSA business purpose; or - iv.
-Paid invitations to events, speeches, lectures, presentations, or seminars. - 25.
-Meetings over lunch or other meals may be used to carry out the MSA's duties and functions.
+Employees must not accept gifts from any person over whom the MSA exercises its responsibilities pursuant to its mandate or who does business with the MSA other than small, inexpensive mementos.
+Those who do business with the MSA encompasses market participants, stakeholders seeking to influence the MSA and MSA suppliers, such as contractors, government employees, employees of other public agencies and legal counsel.
+Acceptable gifts or hospitality are:

+- 1. the normal presentation of gifts to persons participating in public functions, or the receipt of awards; - 2. tokens exchanged as part of protocol; - 3. breakfast, lunch or dinner invitations that have a MSA business purpose; or - 4. paid invitations to events, speeches, lectures, presentations, or seminars.

+Meetings over lunch or other meals may be used to carry out the MSA's duties, responsibilities and functions.
 A good practice to avoid any sense or perception of obligation is to alternate who pays for the meal.
-The total value of all gifts and paid invitations received by an employee from a third party in a calendar year, without prior written permission from the CEO, must not be more than: - i. \$200 in gifts; and - ii. \$500 in invitations to events related to the work of the MSA, including payment or reimbursement of event fees and travel costs for attending. - 26.
+The total value of all gifts and reimbursement of expenses received by an employee from a third party in a calendar year related to the mandate of the MSA, without prior written permission from the CEO, must not be more than:

+- 1. \$250 in gifts; - 2. \$500 for reimbursement of event fees and travel costs related to invitations for attending an event; and - 3. \$1500 for reimbursement of travel, accommodation, food or fee reduction or waiver with respect to organizing a conference, symposium or other educational event or with respect to presenting at a conference, symposium or other educational event.

 The reputation of the MSA as impartial and free from influence is fundamental to its work, easily damaged and hard to repair, and employees must strive to uphold such reputation for the MSA.

-3.6 Corporate Sponsorships, Donations and Volunteering
+3.6 Sponsorships, donations, and volunteering

-- 27. As a public agency whose only revenue comes from others in the electricity industry, the MSA will not expend corporate funds to donate to or sponsor charitable endeavors. - 28.
-However, the MSA is part of a broader community and it values the opportunity for personal growth and teambuilding made possible by encouraging employees to support community and charitable events.
-Anyone can present an idea for management's approval to volunteer for or otherwise support a charitable organization.
+The MSA is part of a broader community, and it values the opportunity for personal growth and teambuilding made possible by encouraging employees to support community and charitable events.
+Anyone can present to the CEO for approval an idea for the MSA to volunteer for or otherwise support a community or charitable organization.

-3.7 Employee Activities Outside Working Hours
+3.7 Employee activities outside working hours